 The Financial Impact To Lumber Liquidators

 Some experts on the Lumber Liquidators situation say that the potential future liabilities may swamp the company when class action lawsuits begin to come to fruition.
-They say they also believe that the “long-term the company collapses under wave of consumers demanding testing, and the costs associated with removal and replacement of the flooring.
+They say they also believe that the “long-term the company collapses under a wave of consumers demanding testing be done, and the costs associated with removal and replacement of the flooring.
 He continued “this is tainted formaldehyde soaked wood Lumber Liquidators has sold into 10’s if not 100’s of thousands of American homes and I think all of those customers are one, worried right now and two are going to demand that Lumber Liquidators makes it right.”

 What Is CARB2 Testing For Wood Floors?

 CARB, or The California Air Resources Board is the “clean air agency” within the California state government.
-The agency created regulations that applies to composite wood products used in finished goods such as cabinets, doors, furniture, flooring products, moldings, toys, mirror and photo frames, audio speakers, baseboards, shelving, and countertops.
-“California 93120 Compliant for Formaldehyde” or “California Phase 2 Compliant” means that wood panels and/or finished goods meets the California Air Resources Board’s (CARB) stringent emission standards for formaldehyde emissions from composite wood products.
+The agency created regulations that apply to composite wood products used in finished goods such as cabinets, doors, furniture, flooring products, moldings, toys, mirror and photo frames, audio speakers, baseboards, shelving, and countertops.
+“California 93120 Compliant for Formaldehyde” or “California Phase 2 Compliant” means that wood panels and/or finished goods meet the California Air Resources Board’s (CARB) stringent emission standards for formaldehyde emissions from composite wood products.

 The CARB regulation took effect in 2009, and manufacturers of finished goods that use any of covered materials are required to use composite wood that meets the formaldehyde emission limits.
 They are also required to label their products as complying, either on the products or the packaging for the finished goods.
-Though CARB is a California regulation, many manufactures use it for all of their products and it is expected that the special California CARB testing and compliance will become a national standard.
+Though CARB is a California regulation, many manufacturers use it for all of their products and it is expected that the special California CARB testing and compliance will become a national standard.

-Where Lumber Liquidators failed was in labeling the product as CARB compliant, yet the wood flooring was not.
+Where Lumber Liquidators failed was in labeling the product as CARB-compliant, yet the wood flooring was not.
 The company also claimed their testing (done differently than required by CARB) indicates it is compliant, though in order to be compliant with CARB manufacturers must use CARBs stringent testing guidelines as well.
 Lumber Liquidators did not.